David North (socialist)

-David North (born 1950) is an American Marxist theoretician.
-He is the national chairman of the Socialist Equality Party in the United States (SEP), formerly the Workers League.
-He served as the national secretary of the SEP until the party's congress in 2008.
-North was the principal political and theoretical leader of the International Committee of the Fourth International during the organization's split with the Workers Revolutionary Party in Britain.
+David North is an American Marxist, who has been active in the international Trotskyist movement since 1971.
+He is currently the National Chairman of the Socialist Equality Party in the United States (SEP), formerly the Workers League, and previously served as its National Secretary until the party's congress in 2008.
+North chairs the International Editorial Board of the World Socialist Web Site (WSWS), and is published by the International Committee of the Fourth International.